nbovee/marlin-configs/README.md

-# Rowan Marlin Private
+# Rowan Marlin Config

-Storage of printer calibration settings and files used to generate configuration files.
-Configuration files are now attached directly to the firmware branches in https://github.com/nbovee/Marlin/
+ini files submoduled in our fork of [Marlin](https://github.com/nbovee/Rowan-Marlin/).
+Base branch is the root version of the config for that marlin version, and other branches are variants for the departments as needed.